-- b.
-Scope and Definition - The Director reports to the Board through the President and the Board communicates with the Director through the President.
-The Library employees report to the Director.
+b.
+Scope and Definition

+- The Director reports to the Board.
+Library employees report to the Director.
 The Board does not direct or manage the staff.
 This responsibility belongs to the Director. - ii.
 The Board manages the values, beliefs, mission and vision of the organization.
 Goals are developed with the Director The Director executes the goals for the organization.
 The Board does not manage the execution of the goals. - iii.
-The Board MUST make all decisions together as a group through parliamentary procedure.
-No decisions may be made independently or by a partial board.
+No decisions may be made by individual Trustees on the Board except through parliamentary procedure meetings.
 No Board member may withhold information from the rest of the Board. - iv.
 Any concern a Board member has should be addressed through the President.
 No Board member should schedule meetings with the Director without the President's knowledge.
-Individual board member questions should be emailed to the President and CCd to the Director. - v.
-The Director should prepare a weekly report on the events and activities and potential issues in the Library to the Board on Fridays before the end of day.
-This report should also include answers to questions posed to the Director by the Board during the week. - vi.
-Packets for the General Board Meeting should be presented to the Board by the Tuesday preceding the General Board meeting.
-The Director should be sure to include any requests for Board action in the Director's Report portion of the agenda.
-The Board is responsible for reviewing the packet and communicating any questions of concerns to the President, CCing the Director, by noon on the Friday before the General Board Meeting.
+Individual board member questions should be emailed to the President and CCd to the Director, concerns will be reviewed and addressed at the next regular Board meeting. - v.
+The Director should prepare a monthly report on the events and activities and potential issues in the Library to the Board in the monthly packet.

+Reporting should also include answers to questions posed to the Director. - vi.
+Packets for the Regular Board Meeting should be presented to the Board by the Thursday preceding the Regular Board meeting.
+The Director should be sure to include any requests for Board action in the committee portion of the agenda.
+The Board is responsible for reviewing the packet and communicating any questions of concerns to the President, CCing the

+- Director, by noon on the Friday before the Regular Board Meeting.
 When responding to the question, the President and/or Director should restate the question and present the answer to the full Board by BCC. - vii.
 In the event of an emergent situation, the Director has latitude to handle the situation provided the Director notifies the President at the first possible convenience by phone after the event has occurred.
-Once the situation is no longer urgent, the Director will write a report of the incident and email it to the President and BCC the members of the Board.

-viii.
-Committee chairs should keep the President informed on what they're working on.
-Committee meeting minutes should go out via BCC to all Board members.
-(Last update: 8/20/20)
+Once the situation is no longer urgent, the Director will write a report of the incident and email it to the President and BCC the members of the Board. - viii.
+Committee chairs should keep the President informed on what they are working on.
+Committee meeting minutes will be included in the Board packet.

-Section 11 Appendices Public Policy and Procedure Manual Issued: 1/5/2010; amended 10/5/11 Approving Authority: Morris Area Public Library District Board of Trustees
+Section 11 Appendices Public Policy and Procedure Manual Issued: 1/5/2010; amended 10/5/11 Approving Authority: Morris Area Public Library District Board of Trustees a.
+Policies